Learning Plan for Quick Mastery

 }

-You need to know the definition of a Minimum Spanning Tree.
-Kruskal and Prim are two classic Minimum Spanning Tree algorithms.
-It's worth understanding the Kruskal algorithm, as it is essentially Union Find + sorting, which is relatively simple.
+You need to know the definition of a minimum spanning tree.
+Kruskal and Prim are two classic minimum spanning tree algorithms.
+You can learn about the Kruskal algorithm since it is basically Union Find + sorting, which is relatively simple.

 Core Framework, Recommended Time: 1 Day

-The Dijkstra shortest path algorithm is a classic graph theory algorithm that needs to be mastered.
-It's essentially an improved binary tree BFS algorithm.
-You can save the template to quickly apply it during exams.
+Dijkstra's shortest path algorithm is a classic graph theory algorithm that you need to master.
+It is essentially an improved binary tree BFS algorithm.
+You can save the template for quick use in written exams.

 Core Framework, Recommended Time: 1 Day